8dspaces/Flask-Task/README.md

 [![Coverage Status](https://coveralls.io/repos/wooey/Wooey/badge.svg?branch=master)](https://coveralls.io/r/wooey/Wooey?branch=master)
 [![Join the chat at https://gitter.im/wooey/Wooey](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/wooey/Wooey?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+Wooey-Flask is use a prvious version of Wooey and made some UI change, because i prefer to use Flask and Bootstarp

-Wooey is a simple web interface to run command line Python scripts.
+Wooey a simple web interface to run command line Python scripts.
 Think of it as an easy way to get your scripts up on the web for routine data analysis, file processing, or anything else.

 Wooey was envisioned as a system to allow data analysts to be able to easily: